Press enter to see results or esc to cancel.

 • Death

 The only treatment is post-exposure prophylaxis (PEP).
-This prevents deaths by hindering the virus from entering the central nervous system.
+This approach can prevent deaths by hindering the virus from entering the central nervous system.
 It consists of three parts:

 • Extensive washing with water and soap for over 15 minutes and local treatment of the wound upon suspected exposure